SchumacherFM/Magento-Pace/README.md

 - Update pace.js to 0.5.1
 - Added caching of pace js and css for faster loading [Cache Tag is: `LAYOUT_GENERAL_CACHE_TAG`]
 - Moved files to a shared place for FE and BE
-- Enabled pace.js also on the frontend!
+- Activate pace.js also on the frontend!
+Must be extra enabled in the backend.
+Default disabled.

 #### 0.3.0